aub-damian-oakes/messagedispatchercontrol/README.md

 ### Features
 - CPU Limit on Job Object, caps CPU usage of the program at 10%.
 - Recursively monitors child processes created by the application being stopped/started.

+<sub>This repository includes the Visual Studio solution for access across devices.</sub>